What Are Timeshares (And Are They Worth It)?

 Fractional Contracts

-This type of timeshare contract is a lot like owning a rental property, in that you are responsible for maintaining the property and ensuring that everything runs smoothly for the other owners.
+This type of timeshare contract is a lot like owning a rental property since you’re responsible for maintaining the property and ensuring that everything runs smoothly for the other owners.

 Third-Party Timeshare Exchange

 For many people who purchase a timeshare, one benefit is getting to vacation in the same spot every year.
-However, for those who are more adventurous, they can enter timeshare vacation exchange programs to swap timeshares with other qualified owners.
+However, those who are more adventurous can enter timeshare vacation exchange programs to swap timeshares with other qualified owners.

 Although this typically requires a fixed-week timeshare contract, you may enter a third-party timeshare sharing program to make this exchange and vacation somewhere new every year.